dj-io/blu/blu-cli/README.md

 # Acknowledgments 🙏

-`Sunday` is inspired by the need to streamline development workflows.
+`BLU` is inspired by the need to streamline development workflows.
 Special thanks to all future contributors who will help shape this project.

 <!-- ### Technologies Used 📚